Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 If someone you love has cancer, you're feeling many emotions.
 You may feel sad, angry, and confused.
 It's OK to feel this way.
-Cancer is a serious disease, and your loved one will need to see the doctor a lot.
+Cancer is a serious disease, and your loved one will need to see the healthcare provider a lot.
 It can help to learn more about what cancer is, how it is treated, and how it will affect your loved one's and your life.
-If you have any questions about your loved one's cancer, first ask your loved one, but you can also ask a relative, a doctor, or a nurse.
+If you have any questions about your loved one's cancer, first ask your loved one, but you can also ask a relative or a healthcare provider.

 Cancer is when one of your body's cells starts to divide out of control, making many cells.
 These cells can create a lump called a tumor.
 Or, if cancer is in the blood (such as with leukemia), the cancer cells grow out of control and push out the normal cells.
 This makes it hard for the healthy cells to fight infection, help stop bleeding, and carry oxygen throughout your body.

-Doctors and nurses are not always sure why cancer occurs.
+Healthcare providers are not always sure why cancer happens.
 This is especially true with childhood cancers.
 But they do know the causes of some types of cancers.
-For example, doctors know that smoking can cause lung cancer.
+For example, healthcare providers know that smoking can cause lung cancer.
 You can't catch cancer like you can catch a cold.
-People can die from cancer, but every year doctors are discovering new ways to help people survive cancer.
+People can die from cancer, but every year healthcare providers are discovering new ways to help people survive cancer.
 It's also important to remember that you cannot cause someone to get cancer.
-Just because you were mad at your father or didn't help your grandmother, does not mean that you caused their cancer.
+Just because you were mad at your father or didn't help your grandmother, does not mean that you caused his or her cancer.

 There are more than 100 different kinds of cancer.
 Treatment for each type of cancer is different and even two people who have the same type of cancer can receive different kinds of treatment.
 Your loved one may have to go to the hospital or a cancer center for treatment and stay there for a while.
 Or, your loved one may go to a clinic a few times a week for treatment.